department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <div id="claim-original" class="usa-accordion-content">

 **You'll need to submit:**
-- Medical or lay evidence of a current physical or mental disability, **and**
+- Evidence of a current physical or mental disability from a medical professional or layperson (someone who's not a trained professional) , **and**
 - Evidence of an event, injury, or disease that happened during your active-duty service, **and**
 - Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
 Usually we need medical records or medical opinions from health care providers to support this link. <br>

-Under certain situations, we may presume a link between your military service and your disability even if there is no evidence.
+Under certain situations, we may conclude that there's a link between your military service and your disability even if there's no evidence.
 This usually applies to:<br>
 - [A chronic (long-lasting) illness that appears within 1 year after discharge](/disability/eligibility/illnesses-within-one-year-of-discharge/), **or**
 - [An illness caused by contact with contaminants (toxic chemicals) or other hazardous materials](/disability/eligibility/hazardous-materials-exposure/), **or**
 - [An illness caused by your time spent as a POW](/disability/eligibility/former-pows/)<br>